MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-information.md

 ### How do I receive my MyCrypto stickers and / or shirt?

 All MyCrypto Members can receive MyCrypto stickers, but you must have been a member for at least three months in order to receive a MyCrypto shirt.
-You can purchase a 3/6/12month or lifetime membership in order to circumvent this.
+12-month or lifetime membership in order to circumvent this.
 Please follow the instructions below to redeem your rewards.

 ## How to receive your physical rewards